Will you suffer a disaster in retirement?

 ‘Back in 1997, about 46 per cent of workers had a defined benefit pension.’

-‘Fast-forward to 2019, and that figure has shrunk to 27 per cent, according to the Office for National Statistics.
+‘Fast-forward, and that figure has shrunk to 27 per cent, according to the Office for National Statistics.

 ‘Most people will be retiring with less generous defined contribution workplace and personal pensions instead.’